-If you struggle with the change from primary to secondary school you can always see Mrs Thomas, Mrs Blacklin or Mrs Tumilty at Student Services or your Progress Leaders and they will always help you and offer support.
+If students struggle with the change from primary to secondary school they can always see one of the Pastoral Support Assistants, Form Tutor or their Progress Leaders and they will always help and offer support.
 We also have Learning Mentors, a well- being centre and a School Chaplain, so the support available is really bespoke to the student's needs.
 We also work with lots of expert external agencies when needed.